 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

-In the afternoon, visit the Charles Darwin Research Station and the ‘rearing in captivity’ program for the giant tortoises.
+In the afternoon, have an opportunity to spend more time at the Charles Darwin Research Station and the ‘rearing in captivity’ program for the giant tortoises.
 Here, guests witness the efforts and results of all the field work done in the name of science.
-An impressive giant prickly-pear cactus forest and many land birds can be also seen.
-Then, a stroll along the main street of Puerto Ayora allows guests to get a feel for local Galapagueño life while browsing the many handicraft and souvenir shops before embarking on Yacht Isabela II.
-Enjoy a welcome cocktail, dinner and hear the expedition plan for next day.
+An impressive giant prickly-pear cactus forest.
+Then, explore Puerto Ayora and get a feel for local Galapagueño life while browsing the many handicraft and souvenir shops.

-In the afternoon, disembark (wet landing) at a white coral beach for a short walk to observe the sea lions, mockingbirds, finches or enjoy the beach.
-Experience great snorkeling in this area or a ride aboard the glass-bottom boat.
-Nightly briefing and dinner.
+In the afternoon, set foot on a beautiful, white coral beach of Gardner Bay for a short walk to observe the sea lions, mockingbirds, and finches.
+There area is great for snorkeling.
+You have a chance to kayak, or ride in the glass-bottom boat.

-Arrive this morning (wet landing) on the northeastern side of the San Cristóbal Island.
-Pitt Point is an eroded tuff cone; the trail that ascends from the beach provides spectacular views of the shoreline.
-This is the only site in the Galápagos where the three species of boobies can be found together, as well as the two frigate species, plus a colony of bachelor sea lions along the beach.
-After the walk, if conditions are favorable, there is a chance to swim from the beach.
-Lunch on board.
+In the morning, land on the eastern tip of the island.
+The trail that ascends from the beach provides spectacular views of the shoreline and is the only site in the Galapagos where the three species of boobies can be found together, as well as the two frigate species, plus a colony of bachelor sea lions.
+After the walk, if conditions are favorable, there is a chance to swim, kayak or snorkel from the beach or take a zodiac ride.

-After breakfast, depart to the port and airport for the flight back to the mainland.
+After breakfast, disembark and head to the airport for the flight back to the mainland.